gaoj123/FinalProject/README.md

 <br><br>
 To pass, enter 0
 <br><br>
 To turn a blank tile into a tile with any letter in the alphabet, enter position of "?" tile in rack (leftmost being 1 and rightmost being 7), followed by letter you want.
-Format: <position of "?" tile><letter in alphabet>
+Format: &lt;position of "?" tile&gt; &lt;letter in alphabet&gt;
 </p>
 <br>
 <h3>Features</h3>